Hot Cross Buns

 Finely chop the chilled butter and add to the flour mixture along with the Super Booster mixture and egg.
 Stir with a wooden spoon to bring it all together into a rough dough.

 Tip it out a clean benchtop you’ve cleared some space on.
 Start to knead – it will feel very wet and sticky at first and your hands will feel caked in dough.
 You can rub your hands in a little more flour to clean them, adding the crumbs back to the dough.
 Keep kneading and eventually, the dough will stop sticking to your hands and the bench so much.
 Don’t be tempted to add heaps of flour – a little bit at the start is OK, but a sticky dough will produce much better buns than a dry dough.
+My tip is to invest in a dough scraper to clean the bench as you go – it’s a lifesaver.

 Drain the fruit well in a sieve and tip on to the benchtop.
 Squash the dough out on top and knead it all together for another minute or so.
 It will feel slippery and weird to start with – just persist with gentle kneading and it will all come back together into a cohesive, very sticky dough eventually.